 When it comes to your marketing strategy, it’s all about your list.
 The reason we’re going to drive traffic to your website is to build your email list, possibly the most important tool in your marketing arsenal.
 Capturing your traffic and getting them on your email list is the most effective way to reach your customers directly.

-Why spend money on ads to send people to your website if your just going to let them disappear after they leave.
+Why spend money on ads to send people to your website if you’re just going to let them disappear after they leave.
 Being at the top of your local search results is great for traffic, but if Google changes its algorithm you’re toast.
 Ads and SEO, while great, are examples of traffic you don’t own.
 You don’t control the way customers experience your business.

-Having an opt in form of some kind on your site is critical to capturing a visitor’s email address and turning them into traffic you own.
+Having an opt-in form of some kind on your site is critical to capturing a visitor’s email address and turning them into traffic you own.
 Once you start building your list, you can send traffic to your site or shop on a repeatable basis whenever you want.

 You can you use email in a lot of different ways to create a connection with your customer.
 Some possible examples: